hacaravan/CV/README.md

 **Bristol Energy** (March 2017 - October 2020)
 _Pricing Analyst/Senior Pricing Analyst_

+- Working for an ethical energy supplier, this is where I got my first taste of coding in SQL and VBA.
 - I managed and continually developed a complex Pricing Engine that supported pricing for all our customer types, built in an Excel front-end that housed a significant amount of VBA I was also responsible for.
 I spent a lot of my time developing SQL (using MS SQL Server) to interact with the pricing model and produce reporting and analysis for a range of key stakeholders.
 - I worked on developing a lot of new products for all the strands of our customer base, and worked with a range of colleagues on these.
 I learnt how useful proper planning and speccing is, as well as how to manage colleagues' expectations - what's possible, what's realistic, and what's worth it!